TorMap/tormap/backend/README.md

 - `./gradlew flywayRepair`: Repairs the schema history table
 - `./gradlew dokkaHtml`: generate code documentation in HTML format
 - On `Windows` replace `./gradlew` with `./gradlew.bat` for all commands mentioned above

+## OpenAPI specification
+An interactive Swagger UI is available under http://localhost:8080/documentation and the specification can also be viewed in raw JSON under http://localhost:8080/documentation/json.

 ## Database
 TorMap uses an embedded H2 database which saves the whole state in a single DB file located at `database/tormap.mv.db`.
 To connect to the DB you either can add the datasource in your IDE open http://localhost:8080/h2 while the backend is running.
 Make sure to configure the connection the same way your `application.properties` are set.
 In an IDE it might be necessary to configure the datasource URL with `./backend/...` or an absolute path to ensure the correct working directory is used.